rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Advanced types are worth learning even if TypeScript is not able to support them.
 Advanced uses of types often come with very well behaving principled computations.
 TypeScript may not be able to express such types in full generality, but it is often possible to use the principled approach as a pattern.
-Example is the [Part 5 Recursion Scheme]().
+An example is the [_add_blank_target Part 5 Recursion Scheme]().
-Readers familiar with the concept may notice that _lenses_ are another great candidate for a principled pattern (instead of using a lens library code lenses by hand).  `map` is being added to all kinds of types as a pattern.
+`map` is being added to all kinds of types as a pattern.
 Monads are used as pattern too.
-Language level _async_, _await_ adopts more general monadic computing, it is special cased to async computations. _fast_check_ library uses some monadic computing as a pattern to accomplish randomized property testing.
+Language level _async_, _await_ adopts more general monadic computing, it is special cased to async computations. [_add_blank_target _fast_check_]() library uses some monadic computing as a pattern to accomplish randomized property testing.

 ## Unpopular